 The Christmas Midnight Mass in the Philippines is full of theatrical highlights—from the appearance of the guiding Star that magically ascends and positions itself on top of the Belen as the “Gloria” is sung, while the scene on the stable is dramatically lit to reveal the newborn Christ Child.

 At the end of the Mass, the faithful line up along the communion rail to kiss the feet of the Niño as a gesture of welcome and respect—known as Pahalik.

 In Laguna, there exist stories of the unauthenticated kind, about the peculiar practice from Yuletide pasts, in which the image of the Child is passed around and kissed by young ladies on the lips, rather on the feet.
 Legend has it that this “beso” was an attempt to make the baby wink.

 The Christmas Panunuluyan is a holiday theatrical tradition, which dramatizes the search for lodging of the Holy Couple, Jose and the pregnant Maria.

-Originally, the images of the two, atop decorated carroza (carriage), were processioned on Christmas eve and taken from house to house, in re-enactment of the Bethlehem event.
+Originally, the images of the two, atop decorated carroza (carriage), were processioned on Christmas Eve and taken from house to house, in a re-enactment of the Bethlehem event.
 The images were preceded by altar boys bearing ciriales (cross and candles on poles) and devotees.